moodle/devdocs/docs/apis/core/conditionalactivities/index.md

  c) From 13:05 on 14 Oct until 17 Oct (exact, midnight 18 Oct)
 ```

-Please refer the inline documentation in the code for detailed explanation of the logic and all possible cases.
+Please refer to the inline documentation in the code for detailed explanation of the logic and all possible cases.

 Example:-